 You need to be either a Chartered Member (either MCIOB or FCIOB) to apply for a role.
 The CIOB wants people to take part who care about helping other members in their area and have a strong sense for the issues that professionals need to know about.

 Applying for a role is really easy and you can do it all online in minutes.
 If at any point you need help we are here to make it as painless as possible.
-You can register your interest by clicking here.
+You can register using the form on this page.

 Applications for hub representative roles go through the CIOB Nominations Committee (made up of CIOB members).